Frequently Recommended Windows Programming Books

 - Windows via C/C++

-Without question, this book by Jeffrey Richter and Christopher Nasarre is in my opinion the best book on Windows programming.
-Targetted at the programmer who already knows how to write a basic Windows program, the book deals with advanced issues like working with threads, proceses, heaps, memory-mapped objects, kernel objects, exception handling, thread synchronisation (mutexes, semaphores, critical sections, etc), and so on.
+This book by Jeffrey Richter and Christopher Nasarre is one of the best books on Windows programming.
+Aimed at the programmer who already knows how to write a basic Windows program, the book deals with advanced issues like working with threads, proceses, heaps, memory-mapped objects, kernel objects, exception handling, thread synchronisation (mutexes, semaphores, critical sections, etc), and so on.
 It is also well-written.
 While it is detailed and informative with code examples, it is not tedious.
-Even if you are a beginner, you probably should have this book handy.
-You won't stay a beginner forever, you know.
 (Note that this is the 5th edition of what was formerly named Programming Applications for Microsoft Windows.)

 Related Pages